uchicago-mscapp-projects/databased_project/README.md

 Renders a Dash to visualize the final results of the dataBASED project.

-Note: This command will take about ?? minutes to render Dash.
+Note: This command will take about 1 minute to render Dash.

 <br />